fabianbalsiger/cookiecutter/{{cookiecutter.repo_name}}/docs/updating_requirements.md

 In this situation, do the following:
     - Comment out `blue`
-    - Re-run `poetryup --latest`
+    - Re-run `poetry up --latest`
-    - Handle any other new package conflicts the same way until poetryup resolves
+    - Handle any other new package conflicts the same way until poetry up resolves
     - Uncomment out `blue` with package version that works with `green`, e.g. `blue = "^1.2"`
     - Run `poetry-regenerate` onwards